Home » animals » The Big Five of wildlife

 Lion

-The Lion stands out from the other big cats not just in its distinctive appearance but also in being the only felid that lives in organised social groups.
+The Lion stands out from the other big cats not just in its distinctive appearance but also in being the only felid that lives in organized social groups.
 Adult males weigh up to 225kg and grow up to 3m in body length.
 Prey consists of medium to large herd animals.
 Once the prey is taken it is common for the males to eat first even though they take no part in the hunting process.
 Lions are found only in Africa.

 Rhino